Saransh1329/BlackBox-Agentic-AI-for-Predictive-Maintenance/README.md

-# BlackBox-Agentic-AI-for-Predictive-Maintenance
-What This Project Does
+# 🧠 BlackBox Agentic AI for Predictive Maintenance

+An agent-driven system that predicts failures, explains the root cause, and recommends what action to take next.

+This project focuses on decisions, not just predictions.

+## 🚀 Overview

-The system analyzes maintenance and fault history to:
+BlackBox Agentic AI for Predictive Maintenance analyzes maintenance and fault history to automatically:

 Predict failure probability